 By offering content upgrades, RazorSocial increased their conversions by a whopping 520%!

 A content upgrade is simply a more in-depth or a higher-value version of a particular blog post.
-So for example, let’s say your blog post is about how to cook the most delicious duck à l’orange.
-A visitor might read your post, decide to cook it, but then close out their browser as they are about to go shop for the ingredients.
+So for example, if your blog post is about how to create an email newsletter, your visitors might read the post and be very interested in getting started, but think that they don’t have time right now.

 4. Suggest Related Posts

-So, sometimes your main objective is simply to reduce your bounce rate and have your visitors to spend more time on your site.
+Whether you’re a publisher or an eCommerce store, your website acts as your online storefront and the longer someone stays in your store, the better.
+So, sometimes your main objective is simply to reduce your bounce rate and have your visitors spend more time on your site.

 Remember, there are a number of different reasons why someone might be about to click away from your site, and it doesn’t always mean that they aren’t enjoying your content.
-Perhaps they simply got distracted by something, such as a new email or social media notification.
+Perhaps they simply got distracted by something, like a new email or social media notification.

-So remind them of why they visited your site in the first place: to get specific information from your content.
+Remind them why they visited your site in the first place: to get specific information from your content.

 The key to the related posts technique is making sure that your headlines are highly clickable.
 Also, use enticing images that draw the eye and relate specifically to the post topic.
-If your related posts are appealing, you’ll likely re-engage distracted visitors and persuade them to stick around for a while longer.
+If your related posts are appealing, you’re more likely to re-engage distracted visitors and persuade them to stick around for awhile longer.

-Sure, your popup might be offering the greatest eBook known to man about how to juggle 6 balls in the air, but if a segment of your visitors has already mastered that technique, and now wants to learn how to spin a ball on their nose, then your offer is completely useless for capturing those visitors.
+Sure, your popup might be offering the greatest ebook known to man about how to juggle 6 balls in the air, but if a segment of your visitors has already mastered that technique, and now wants to learn how to spin a ball on their nose at the same time, then your offer is useless for capturing those visitors.

-A simple way to get around this problem and present the perfect offer to each visitor is by allowing them to choose what they are the most interested in.
+A simple way to get around this problem and present the perfect offer to each visitor is by letting them choose what they’re most interested in.

-You can do it like this: first, present an exit-popup with 2-3 options for them to choose from.
+You can do it by first presenting an exit-popup with 2-3 options for them to choose from:

-Once they select an option, then present them with the opt-in form to receive a lead magnet specifically tailored to the interest they selected.
+Once they select an option, present them with the optin form to get a lead magnet specifically tailored to the topic they chose.

 6. Add a Progress Bar

-There is a psychological phenomenon which causes people to fell uncomfortable leaving things incomplete.
+There is a psychological phenomenon that makes people feel uncomfortable leaving things incomplete.
 It’s known as the Zeigarnik Effect, a term coined by the 20th-century Russian psychologist, Bluma Zeigarnik.

-Zeigarnik observed that waiters were able to remember long food orders and match the correct meal to each customer.
-However, they promptly forgot these orders just as soon as the food was delivered.
-She wondered why, and so she conducted a series of experiments to figure it out.
+Zeigarnik saw that waiters could remember long food orders and match the correct meal to each customer but they promptly forgot these orders as soon as the food was delivered.
+She wondered why, so she conducted a series of experiments to figure it out.

-You can take advantage of the Zeigarnik Effect to coax your visitors into action by showing them that they have yet to complete a task.
-By pointing out the “incompleteness”, they will seek to get closure by completing the task.
+You can take advantage of the Zeigarnik Effect to coax your visitors into action by showing them that they have an incomplete task.
+By pointing out the “incompleteness,” they’ll seek to get closure by completing the task.

 This can work for exit popups as well.
 All you have to do is display a progress bar at the top.
 Here’s an example from CoSchedule: